dogmaticcentral/CG/README.md

 ### Loading data into local version of the database ([10_local_db_loading](icgc/10_local_db_loading))

  Make sure you have
- the mysql conf file  and set its path in these two scripts, or arrange some other way to access the local database.
+ the mysql conf file, and set its path in [config.py](icgc/config.py) (or arrange some other way to access the local database, by modifying connect_to_mysql() in [icgc_utils/mysql.py](icgc/icgc_utils/mysql.py)).
  The last I checked, python's MySQLdb package did not work with the encripted cnf files, so the only alternative is using [client field in generic mysql option file](https://dev.mysql.com/doc/refman/8.0/en/option-files.html), like this: